IU Health University Leadership

 Ryan Nagy, MD

-As president of the adult academic health center (AHC), Dr. Nagy is responsible for determining the strategic vision and priorities for IU Health Methodist and University Hospitals.
-Since his appointment in 2018, Dr. Nagy has provided oversight for the AHC project and has led successful efforts to enhance the quality of care and overall patient experience.
+As president of the adult academic health center (AAHC), Dr. Nagy is responsible for determining the strategic vision and priorities for IU Health Methodist and University hospitals.
+Serving as president since 2016, Dr. Nagy has provided oversight for the AHC project and has led successful efforts to enhance the quality of care and overall patient experience.

 Dr. Nagy earned his medical degree from Indiana University School of Medicine.
 He holds a master’s degree in business administration and a bachelor’s degree in economics from Indiana University.